TFSA’s: The Basics for 2025

-A Tax-Free Savings Account, more commonly known as a TFSA, is a savings that can hold cash as well as investments.
-The TFSA was introduced to Canadians in 2009 as a tax-free account that could.
+A Tax-Free Savings Account, more commonly known as a TFSA, is a savings account introduced in 2009 that can hold investments that grow tax-free and are not taxed when funds are withdrawn.
 Any Canadian over the age of 18 who has a SIN number can open a TFSA.

 How a TFSA Works